Emmybritt/course-program-api/README.md

 # Course Program API with NestJS

-This is a course program API built using NestJS, MongoDB, and Mongoose.
-The API allows you to perform CRUD operations on course programs and perform searches with filters.
-The API documentation is available through Swagger.
+This is a course program API built using NestJS and MongoDB.
+The API allows you to perform CRUD operations on course programs and perform search with filters on programs and their course.
+The API documentation is also available through Swagger.

 ## Features